kubeflow/katib/examples/MinikubeDemo.md

         - adam
         - ftrl
 ```
-You can easy to explore the model on KatibUI.
+You can explore the model easily on KatibUI.

 ```
 katib-cli push md -f mnist-models.yaml